ObstinateOtter/ChordGenerator/README.md

 # ChordGenerator

-## This program takes the root note of a scale, finds all the available notes in that key, and generates a list of chords which fit the scale.
+**ChordGenerator** is a tool that takes the root note of a musical scale, identifies all the notes within that key, and generates a list of chords that fit perfectly within the scale.

-###### *As of now only major,minor,diminished,maj7,min7,sus2 and sus4 chords are generated from a given scale.
-More chords to be added sooner.*
+Currently, the program supports generating the following chord types from any given scale:

+- Major
+- Minor
+- Diminished
+- Major 7th (maj7)
+- Minor 7th (min7)
+- Suspended 2nd (sus2)
+- Suspended 4th (sus4)

+*More chord types will be added soon!*